Post-war Britain (1945–1979): Anthony Eden (1955–1957)

-Suez crisis
+Suez Crisis

-In April 1955, Churchill finally retired, and Sir Anthony Eden succeeded him as Prime Minister.
+In April 1955, Churchill finally retired, and Anthony Eden succeeded him as prime minister.
 Eden was a very popular figure, as a result of his long wartime service and also his famous good looks and charm.
 On taking office he immediately called a general election, at which the Conservatives were returned with an increased majority.
-He left domestic issues to his lieutenants such as Rab Butler, and concentrated largely on foreign policy, forming a close alliance with US President Dwight Eisenhower.
+He left domestic issues to his lieutenants such as Rab Butler, and concentrated largely on foreign policy, forming a close alliance with US President Dwight D. Eisenhower.

 On 26 July 1956 Gamal Abdel Nasser, President of Egypt, nationalised the Suez Canal company, in violation of the international agreement he had signed with the UK in 1954.
 It had been owned and controlled by Britain since 1875 and was seen as essential to national defence and access to the Far East.
 Eden drawing on his experience in the 1930s, saw Nasser as another Mussolini who had to be stopped.
 In November 1956, after months of negotiation and attempts at mediation had failed to dissuade Nasser, Britain and France, in conjunction with Israel, invaded Egypt and occupied the Suez Canal Zone.

 Dwight D. Eisenhower had warned Eden not to do it, saying the American people would never approve of a military solution to the crisis.
 He threatened to use financial pressure unless the British withdrew from Egypt.
 Eden had ignored Britain's financial dependence on the US in the wake of World War II, and was forced to bow to American pressure to withdraw.
-Eden had poor staff support because the Foreign Office, Commonwealth Relations Office, and Colonial Office had been slow to realize the need for change in Britain's world role.
+Eden had poor staff support because the Foreign Office, Commonwealth Relations Office, and Colonial Office had been slow to realise the need for change in Britain's world role.
 After Suez they started to heed Treasury warnings about the effect of high defence expenditure on the economy, and the slow growth of the British population compared with the United States and the Soviet Union.
 Historians often use the crisis to mark the end of Britain's status as a superpower, being able to act and control international affairs without assistance or coalition.